Sabermetrics: Early history

-Before Bill James popularized sabermetrics, Davey Johnson used an IBM System/360 at team owner Jerold Hoffberger's brewery to write a FORTRAN baseball computer simulation while playing for the Baltimore Orioles of Major League Baseball (MLB) in the early 1970s.
-He used his results in an unsuccessful attempt to promote to his manager Earl Weaver the idea that he should bat second in the lineup.
+Before Bill James popularized sabermetrics, Davey Johnson, then a second baseman playing for the early 1970s Baltimore Orioles of Major League Baseball (MLB), used an IBM System/360 at team owner Jerold Hoffberger's brewery to write a FORTRAN-based baseball computer simulation.
+In spite of his results, he was unable to persuade his manager Earl Weaver that he should bat second in the lineup.
 He wrote IBM BASIC programs to help him manage the Tidewater Tides, and after becoming manager of the New York Mets in 1984, he arranged for a team employee to write a dBASE II application to compile and store advanced metrics on team statistics.
 Craig R. Wright was another employee in MLB, working with the Texas Rangers in the early 1980s.
 During his time with the Rangers, he became known as the first front office employee in MLB history to work under the title "sabermetrician".

 David Smith founded Retrosheet in 1989, with the objective of computerizing the box score of every major league baseball game ever played, in order to more accurately collect and compare the statistics of the game.

 The Oakland Athletics began to use a more quantitative approach to baseball by focusing on sabermetric principles in the 1990s.
 This initially began with Sandy Alderson as the general manager of the team when he used the principles toward obtaining relatively undervalued players.
 His ideas were continued when Billy Beane took over as general manager in 1997, a job he held until 2015, and hired his assistant Paul DePodesta.
-Through the statistical analysis done by Beane and DePodesta in the 2002 season, the Oakland A's went on to win 20 games in a row.
-This was a historic moment for the franchise, in which the 20th game was played at the Oakland–Alameda County Coliseum.
-His approaches to baseball soon gained national recognition when Michael Lewis published Moneyball: The Art of Winning an Unfair Game in 2003 to detail Beane's use of sabermetrics.
-In 2011, a film based on Lewis' book—also called Moneyball—was released and gave broad exposure to the techniques used in the Oakland Athletics' front office.
+During the 2002 season, a noted "moneyball" Oakland A's team went on to win 20 games in a row, a term (and approach to the game) which soon gained national recognition when Michael Lewis published Moneyball: The Art of Winning an Unfair Game (where "unfair" reflected the disparity in resources available to the big market teams versus the small) in 2003 to detail Beane's use of advanced metrics.
+In 2011, a film based on Lewis' book – also called Moneyball – was released and gave broad exposure to the techniques used in the Oakland Athletics' front office.

 Traditional measurements

-Sabermetrics was created in an attempt for baseball fans to learn about the sport through objective evidence.
-This is performed by evaluating players in every aspect of the game, specifically batting, pitching, and fielding.
-These evaluation measures are usually phrased in terms of either runs or team wins as older statistics were deemed ineffective.
+Sabermetrics reflected a desire by a handful of baseball enthusiasts to expand their understanding of the game by revealing new insights that may have been hidden in its traditional statistics.
+Their early efforts ultimately evolved into evaluating players in every aspect of the game, including batting, pitching, baserunning, and fielding.